ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 --ion-color-primary-tint: #5a96ff;
 ```

-Ionic uses the following naming convention for color map properties
+Ionic uses the following naming convention for color map properties:

 `--ion-color-[name]-[variation]`

-The reason for these layered colors comes down to CSS not supporting any color modification methods (mixing colors, tint, shading, etc), here is a general rule on how to create these.
+The reason for these layered colors comes down to CSS not supporting any color modification methods (mixing colors, tint, shading, etc.).
+Here is a general rule on how to create these:

 * base: The main color
-* contrast: A color then when applied over base would result in readable text
+* contrast: A color that when applied over base would result in readable text
 * shade: A slightly darker version of base.
-Ionic defaults to base mixed with 12% black
+Ionic defaults to base mixed with 12% black.
 * tint: A slightly lighter version of base.
-Ionic defaults to base mixed with 10% white
+Ionic defaults to base mixed with 10% white.

-Color maps colors also suffer from **The Alpha Problem**, please read the section below and be sure to generate a RGB List version of your color so it can be used in alpha transformations
+Color maps colors also suffer from **The Alpha Problem**.
+Please read the section below and be sure to generate a RGB List version of your color so it can be used in alpha transformations.

 ### The Alpha Problem
-CSS also does not currently support granular alpha color of a color.
-Ofcourse we all know about rgba() but the issue here is that rgba only accepts a RGB list of color.
-For example you would not be able to do the following rgba(#ff0000, .5).
-This means that adjusting just the alpha value of a color, separate from the color itself requires a RGB list to do so.
-In order to solve this problem Ionic generates an RGB list stepped and color map colors.
-It is recommended that when changing any of these colors a RGB list is also generated to allow that color to be used with transparency.
+CSS does not currently support granular alpha color of a color.
+Of course, we all know about `rgba()`, but the issue here is that `rgba()` only accepts a RGB List.
+For example, you would not be able to do the following: rgba(#ff0000, .5).

+This means that adjusting only the alpha value of a color, separate from the color itself, requires a RGB List to do so.
+In order to solve this problem, Ionic generates a RGB List stepped and color map colors.
+It is recommended that when changing any of these colors a RGB List is also generated to allow that color to be used with transparency.

-The following is a list of all the default generated RGB List values
+The following is a list of all the default generated RGB List values:

 ```css
 --ion-color-primary-rgb: 72,138,255;
 --ion-color-secondary-rgb: 50,219,100;